Fastlane (2019): Raw

 Raw Women's Champion Ronda Rousey said she interfered in Becky Lynch and Charlotte Flair's match to embarrass and expose them both.
 She said that both were a joke and could defeat both in a handicap match.
 Rousey was interrupted by Dana Brooke, however, Rousey attacked Brooke with the Piper's Pit.
+The following week, Rousey easily retained the Raw Women's Championship against Brooke, and after the match, Rousey kept the armbar applied until referees broke it up.
+Rousey then attacked a security guard and her husband, Travis Browne, attacked another before leaving.

 Aleister Black and Ricochet then faced and defeated Bobby Roode and Chad Gable.
 Afterwards, The Revival attacked Black and Ricochet from behind.